Principality of Copa: History

 A major annual fair was held in Copa every April and May.
 According to the 1449 statute of Caffa, a consul was appointed to Copa.
 However, the consul did not reside permanently in the city; he lived in Caffa and traveled to Copa during the fishing season (spring and summer).
 His duties included negotiating seasonal fish prices with the local prince and paying annual tributes to the princes of Zichia.
 The Genoese were especially active in purchasing slaves in Copa.
+Many of the inhabitants of Kopa were indebted to Genoese creditors in Caffa.
+Local princes prevented the extradition or arrest of these debtors in order to protect their subjects.
+The settlement also had a Greek population.

 In the second half of the 15th century, Genoese sources mention Prince Berzebuk (Note: Also written as Belzebok, Belzebuk or Berzebuch) (Dominus Coparii Berzebuch) as the ruler of the principality.
+The name Prince Berzebuk is thought to have originated in Adyghe from Barasbiyeqo (Бэрасбиекъо).
 In 1462, the Genoese signed an agreement with Berzebuk for hiring mercenary soldiers.
 Berzebuk was reluctant to return debtors from Caffa or follow Genoese commercial regulations.
 When the authorities of Caffa boycotted trade with Copa in 1471, Berzebuk seized Genoese goods.
 He also stopped protecting Genoese ships from pirates, forcing the officials in Caffa to send a warship for protection.
 This situation pushed the Genoese to negotiate.
 The Caffa consul Oberto Scuarchiafico sent an envoy, Cavalino Cavallo, in May 1471 to conclude a new treaty with the Circassian princes.
 The agreement was signed with Prince Petrezok of Zichia, Prince Biberd of Kremuk (Chemguy), and Prince Berzebuk of Copa together with his wife Borunda.
 On 15 December 1472, the officials of Caffa declared the separate peace with Berzebuk to be beneficial.